neo4j/neo4j-python-driver/docs/source/async_api.rst

 (see :ref:`driver-configuration-ref`).
 The only differences are:
 * the async driver accepts an async custom resolver function, see :ref:`async-resolver-ref`.
-* the async driver accepts accepts either a :class:`neo4j.api.BookmarkManager` object or a :class:`neo4j.api.AsyncBookmarkManager` as bookmark manager. see :ref:`async-bookmark-manager-ref`.
+* the async driver accepts either a :class:`neo4j.api.BookmarkManager` object or a :class:`neo4j.api.AsyncBookmarkManager` as bookmark manager. see :ref:`async-bookmark-manager-ref`.